AguaClara/Textbook/Filtration/EStaRS_Design.rst

 :numref:`table_comparsion_filters` shows some of the design differences between the different filter types.
 The parameters included in the table will be described throughout this design.

+[create the table in RST so it is easy to edit.]

 .. _table_comparison_filters:

 .. figure:: Images/table_comparison_filters.png

+[Add a section (table or figure) on your proposal for number and size of filters as a function of flow rate over the range of flows that you anticipate EStaRS will be used.]

 Dimensions and Pipe Size
 =========================

-Generally 2 filters are considered, so that one can still be in use when the other is being backwashed.
+Generally 2 filters are considered, [What do you recommend for the PF300?
+This seems like a bad assumption.
+Once you create the algorithm for the number and size of filters this should be clearer.] so that one can still be in use when the other is being backwashed.
 Using more than 2 filters will still work with this design, as long as :math:`N_{Fi}`, the number of filters, is changed to accomodate the correct number.
-This step requires some foresight on how many filters may be needed and of what size.
+This step requires some foresight on how many filters may be needed and of what size.[Create the algorithm to determing the number and size of the filters as a function of the design flow rate.
+This follows the design model that we used in CEE 4540.]

 In the design the first step is to determine what size EStaRS is needed because this determines nearly every parameter.

 The filter flow and backwash velocity are used to find an area (:math:`\frac{Q_{Fi}}{V_{Bw}}= A`), this area is used to find the Nominal Diameter (ND) of the pipe to be used for the filter. the backwash velocity is a function of the fluidization velocity of sand and so is unchanging for every design.
 If the calcualated area is between values, the larger pipe size is chosen.

+[show the equation here]

 From the determination of the filter body size, the branch and trunk manifolds are the next most important feature of the design.
 Some relevant variables defined here:

+[Place these variables in a table that includes name, description, default and constraint that gives the default]

 |  :math:`ND_{BallValve} = 3in`
 |  :math:`ND_{BedTester} = 0.5in`